EnigmaWU/MyIOC_inTDD_withGHC/README.md

 # About::MyIOC_inTDD_withGHC
-* A practice module named IOC(Inter-Object-Communication) and has functions as its name, in Test-Driven Development Dev-Approach, with GitHub Copilot Dev-Facilites.
+* A practice module named Inter-Object-Communication(a.k.a IOC) and has functions as its name
+  * in Test-Driven Development(a.k.a TDD) Dev-Approach
+    * with GitHub Copilot(a.k.a GHC) Dev-Facilites.

 # Requirements